lupincr/lupin/README.md

 Lupin is here to fill that space!

+**NOTE:** Lupin is pretty new and currently lacks examples.
+Please give us time to build some useful plugins, or if you'd like, play around with Lupin yourself and show us the result!

 ## ❓ History of Lupin

 Lupin was developed with one simple concept in mind.
 While Crystal already comes with a lot of helpful built in commands, we felt that there is room to improve.